newaperio/bamboo-viability/README.md

 ### Solution

 NewAperio will store user decisions as part of the Bamboo application.
-When a complete set of decisions has been recorded, Bamboo will send a webhook event to CGA with information about how to retrieve the records.
-This decouples Bamboo’s implementation from the CGA app, leaving the CGA team to design their solution without restrictions.
+When a complete set of decisions has been recorded, Bamboo will make the information available to CGA via a webhook event, Amazon SQS queue, or some similar mechanism.

+This architecture decouples Bamboo’s data recording implementation from the CGA app, leaving the CGA team to design their solution without restrictions.

 ### Participant accounts